garciaalvaro/melonpan-block-post-title/README.md

 ---

-The plugin can be downloaded from the [WordPress repository](https://wordpress.org/plugins/melonpan-block-post-title/).
+This plugin can be downloaded from the [WordPress repository](https://wordpress.org/plugins/melonpan-block-post-title/).